 The main chemistry we use at the moment is lithium-ion, however, there are many variations on this.
 The cathode is a lithium transition metal oxide, eg manganese or cobalt or a combination of transitional metals: LCO, LMO, NCA, NMC, LFP, LMFP.
 The anode is normally a graphite-based material, which can intercalate or release lithium, this can have a percentage of Silicon to increase the capacity.
 Alternatively the anode can be Lithium Titanate (LTO).

-The design and engineering of the cell is complex systems approach that requires many specialists.
+The design and engineering of the cell is a complex systems approach that requires many specialists.
 As a battery pack designer it is important to understand the cell in detail so that you can interface with it optimally.
 It is interesting to look at the Function of the Cell Can or Enclosure and to think about the relationship between the Mechanical, Electrical and Thermal design.

 A to Z lists all of the key pages and topics alphabetically.
 A great place to look if you are struggling to navigate around the subject.